Class Hours: 9:40 – 2:05

 Sat / Act prep

 - Empathy – sharing of feelings.
-“Mark showed empathy to his best friend when he was dumped.”
+“His friend showed empathy when he was dumped by his girlfriend.”

 Latin Root of the week